rh-messaging/a-mq-migration/persistence/filesystem/readme.md

 Result:

 1) Observed that store journals only grew to approx 110MB.
-Then the PAGING store appeared to grow.
+Then the PAGING store appeared to grow - see Observation 1.
-TODO: Check with Andy Taylor if I have configured that correctly.

 2) With only ten messages in the broker the journal still seem to the 110 MB of disk used.
 The page directory appeared to only have one page left

 TODO Find the configuration that influces how many/how often store files are compacted/discarded.
 **NOTE** I suspect there is a pooling journal mechanism/per allocation in play but need to research

-3) Even after the file have not been reduced
+3) Even after all the messages have been consumd the file have not been reduced

 TODO: What configuration is influencing number of journal files kept